rchillyard/TableParser/README.md

 Although this section is concerned with rendering, it is also true of course to say that tables can be read from Json strings.

-The following example from _JsonRendererSpec.scala_ shows how we can take the following steps (note that the definition of Player is mentioned elsewhere):
+The following example from _JsonRendererSpec.scala_ shows how we can take the following steps (for the definitions of Player, Partnerhip, please see the spec file itself):
 * read a table of players from a list of Strings (there are, as shown above, other signatures of parse for files, URLs, etc.);
 * convert to a table of partnerships;
 * write the resulting table to a Json string;